RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 In the heatmap we can't visualize the confidence intervals, so we will also take a look at the interaction of one specific parameter.
-For that the `SobolAnalyzer` has also a plotting function which look simular to the `S1` and `ST` plots.
+For that the `plotting` module has also a function which looks simular to the `S1` and `ST` plots.
-Here we see again huge confidence intervals, so now we will load results which were calculated with a much higher sample number.
+Here we see again large confidence intervals, so now we will load results which were calculated with a much higher sample number.